Borsuk (infantry fighting vehicle): ZSSW-30

 Borsuk is fitted with the ZSSW-30 remote control turret armed with the 30 mm Mk44S Bushmaster II chain gun and a coaxial 7.62 mm UKM-2000C machine gun.
 The turret also features two Spike-LR anti-tank guided missiles in a launch container mounted on its right side.
-The ZSSW-30 provides around 300 autocannon rounds, including over 200 ABM rounds, and 250 machine gun rounds in ready to use mode.
-This is one of the biggest first stage ammunition racks when compared to other similar systems.
+The ZSSW-30 provides 200 autocannon rounds in two ammo racks, one for 120 and the other for 80 rounds, as well as 400 machine gun rounds in ready to use mode.

 Use of a separate ATGM launch container, as opposed to other systems where launcher extends directly from an internal compartment of the turret, has some advantages.
 Among those are separation of the missiles from the rest of the turret (and thus greater safety of the crew and the turret itself) and ability to quickly replace damaged or destroyed container while in the field.
 Both the autocannon and the machine gun can be reloaded and operated from the inside of the turret.
-The ATGMs can be reloaded from a hatch in the rear of the vehicle without the necessity for the crew to leave the vehicle (in the same manner as it is being done in the Bradley IFV.
+The ATGMs can be reloaded from a hatch in the rear of the vehicle without the necessity for the crew to leave the vehicle (in the same manner as in the Bradley IFV).

 The autocannon fires at a rate of 200 RPM for standard ammunition, and 120 RPM for ABM.
 It has elevation angles extending from -9° to +60°.
 The ATGMs can hit armour at ranges from 200 meters to 4 kilometers when guided manually, and up to 4.5 kilometers when in the fire and forget mode.